colbyzg/o365/README.md

 # Description:
 This script parses Microsoft's Office 365 IP webpage (http://technet.microsoft.com/en-us/library/hh373144.aspx) and updates a specific object-group in a Cisco ASA with the new IP addreses.

 It can also remove IPs, but that functionality is commented out.
+If run with the "--fresh" paramater, the script will delete the existing IP text files from previous runs - this can be useful when debugging.

 # Usage:
 <pre>